By Neil R. Gumenick, LAc, MAc (UK)

 In terms of the qi energy, we feel this split on the pulses of the paired Officials.
 One will have too much and will feel stronger to our touch, the other too little and will feel weaker.
 The result of such a split can be devastating to the energy of the whole of the body/mind/spirit.
 A split in an element will create imbalance in its child and likely be passed further along the Sheng Cycle and throughout the system.
 It is better that whatever amount of energy is present in an element is equally divided between the paired Officials.
 It is particularly important that any split in the CF be addressed, as balancing the CF will tend to balance out splits in other Elements.

 To resolve such a split in an Element, we tonify the Junction point of the deficient Official.
-This is akin to opening a lock or valve on a waterway.
+This is akin to opening a lock or valve on a waterway and is one of many effective acupuncture treatment strategies.
 If, on one side of the valve, there is excess water, and very little on the other, opening the valve will allow the excess to flow into the deficiency, resulting in an equal quantity of water on both sides.

 For example, if we found by pulse diagnosis that there was a split within the Wood element wherein the predominantly yin Official, the liver, was deficient in relation to its brother, the predominantly yang Official, the gall bladder, we would tonify LIV 5, bilaterally, allowing the excess to flow from gall bladder to liver, creating balance and harmony between the two.